Want to write for HG101? Hooray! Please read the below.

 In exchange for payment for these articles, you are giving the rights to publish your work on HG101.
 You still have the rights to republish the work on your own blog, sell it to another site, or basically do what you want with it.

 We also occasionally publish books with articles compiled for the site.
-If we choose one of the articles you’ve written, you’ll be contacted separately for permission to re-use the articles, keeping in mind they might be edited for length.
+If we choose one of the articles you’ve written, you’ll be contacted separately regarding the re-use the articles, keeping in mind they might be edited for length.
 You’ll receive credit in the masthead and a free copy of the book, in both digital and physical forms.
 (For long time contributors, if we’re reprinting an article from the days before we paid writers, you’ll also be paid for use of the article based on our current rates.)

-You need to ask: why is this game significant?
+You also need to ask: why is this game significant?
 Final Fight, for example, took the formula from Double Dragon, tightened it up and inspired legions upon legions of clones.
 That’s pretty damn significant.
 Most importantly, you need to establish a sense of context to understand why something was important.
 The Lunar games for the Sega CD might seem like kinda generic RPGs in the 21st century, but back in the 16-bit days, it was pretty standout – it was one of the few text heavy console games with a decent translation, it had voiced characters, cinemas and a vocal song, and the publishers didn’t feel the need to change the anime-style cover artwork into something more palatable for Americans.

 At the same time, you needn’t solely wear rose colored glasses.
 If a game hasn’t aged well, talk about it, and be specific.
 Going back to the Lunar games – localizations have been getting better, far more RPGs have been getting translations, most of the world is more comfortable with anime characters, and people are getting jaded with simplistic battle and character development systems.
-So with the playing field leveled, the weaknesses become more apparent, so more modern gamers may find them boring.
+So with the playing field leveled, the weaknesses become more apparent, so more modern gamers may find them less interesting.

 Bad: “I think the graphics are outstanding.”